 Most VMware Hardened Virtual Appliances will either allow the modification of the root password during initial setup, or will be pre-installed with the root password set to ‘vmware’.
 It is highly recommended to change the root password for both password complexity and the cryptographic hashing in order to meet STIG or site-specific compliance requirements.

-NOTE: In some cases like VCVA and VCO, the root user account can be modified in the VMware Appliance Management Infrastructure (VAMI) user interface.
+NOTE: In some cases like VCSA and VCO, the root user account can be modified in the VMware Appliance Management Infrastructure (VAMI) user interface.
 VCOPs also provides the ability to modify the root password through a customer admin interface.
 If deploying one of these appliances, please consult the admin/user guide for the specific product on how to modify the root password.

 To change the root password at the command line, use the command ‘passwd’ at the root shell of the appliance.